mcandre/periscope/README.md

 NPM provides [scoped](https://docs.npmjs.com/cli/v9/using-npm/scope) package names using an at sign (`@`) prefix.
 Scoped names are safer than classical names.
 For example, anyone can publish packages with names similar to `redis`, but only authorized members of the scope are allowed to publish packages with the `@redis/` namespace.

-periscope automates scannign large, complex projects to identify first party and third party code that uses unscoped package names.
+periscope automates scanning large, complex projects to identify first party and third party code that uses unscoped package names.

 # NPM